New Jersey man kills dog, lies about abusing pet to raise thousands in donations, police say

 Reid Herjo, 24, was caught by police in the cruel lie after he was pulled over for speeding in late January, police said in a Facebook post.
 Herjo told the officers he was rushing his 14-week-old German Shepherd, named Atlas, to the veterinarian because the dog had been run over by an ATV while Herjo was walking it.

 Five days later, however, police received information that Herjo was the one behind Atlas’ injuries.
 By then, Herjo had set up a GoFundMe page to raise money for Atlas’ medical bills.
-He said the pup suffered from injuries caused by a hit-and-run crash, and reeled in 693 donors, who contributed a totally of $14,065.
+He said the pup suffered from injuries caused by a hit-and-run crash, and reeled in 693 donors, who contributed a total of $14,065.
 The donations were made during a 28-day period.

 Police said they eventually discovered Herjo abused the dog on at least two other occasions within six weeks.
 Herjo, however, said the dog fell down the stairs and down a hill in two separate incidents.